KasperskyLab/hrtng/readme.md

 # hrtng IDA plugin
-hrtng IDA plugin is a collection of tools, ideas and experiments from different sources I've found interesting and useful in my reversing work.
+hrtng IDA plugin is a collection of tools, ideas and experiments I've found interesting and useful in my reversing work.

-*"This open-source tool, now available on GitHub under the GPLv3 license, promises to be a game-changer for cybersecurity professionals and malware analysts worldwide.
-The plugin allows analysts to focus on higher-level analysis and threat assessment by automating tedious and time-consuming tasks.
-This could lead to faster identification and mitigation of new malware threats."* Guru Baran (https://cybersecuritynews.com)

-A practical guide to the reverse of a complex malware using the example of dissecting a FinSpy module with help of hrtng IDA plugin on [securelist](https://securelist.com/hrtng-ida-pro-plugin/)

 Special thanks to following peoples for their great plugins were used as base for my work:
   * Milan Bohacek, [hexrays_tools](https://github.com/nihilus/hexrays_tools) and [hexrays_hlight](https://hex-rays.com/contests_details/contest2016/hexlight/hexrays_hlight.py)